San Silvestre School: School House System

-San Silvestre follows the British house system, students are given a school house at the beginning of second grade and belong to it for the rest of their lives.
+San Silvestre follows the British house system, students are given a school house when they start the early years program and belong to it for the rest of their lives.
 House membership is inherited from one generation to the next and all members of one family belong to the same House.
 Interhouse competitions are held and every bimester there are House afternoons: an afternoon of sports, academic and artistic competitions in which some girls participate, as contestants or cheering for their peers.
 Even ex-pupils participate in Interhouse competitions such as the knitted blanket competition etc.

 The houses are named after important previous headmistresses.
 They are Hope (House colour: blue), Evans (House colour: yellow), Kufal (House colour: green) and Conroy (House colour: Red).

 History

 San Silvestre started in 1932 when Miss Nellie Kufal began teaching a small group of British children.
 Originally called Cambridge House due to teaching the contents for Cambridge University examinations, the name was changed to "Colegio San Silvestre" in 1938 when the, then co-educational, school was recognized by the Peruvian Ministry of Education.
 At the time Peruvian laws prohibited the use of foreign words in school names.

 After the death of Miss Kufal in 1944 the school continued under the direction of a group of teachers until the new Headmistress, Miss Margaret Evans, arrived from England.
 She reorganized it to be more like a British school, converted it to all girls, established the house system, annual school magazine, appointed school officials etc. Besides the English Headmistress the school had a "Directora" (Spanish for Headmistress) Dr. Sofia B. de Conroy, in charge of everything related to the Peruvian educational programme as part of the school's goal of teaching the best of both educational systems.
 An ex-pupil, she dedicated her entire life to the school and was known fondly as Miss Topy.
+The current Head of School is Mr. Michael Bardsley.

 The School was accepted by the Cambridge University Examinations Syndicate in 1938 and announced the first three recipients of Cambridge University Certificates in Peru that year.
 It offers the IB (International Baccalaureate) diploma programme since 1992 and 1995 the school was accepted by the UK's Girls’ Schools Association (GSA).
 In addition, the school also belongs to several local associations such as ADCA.